leonelngande/leonelngande.github.io/about.md

 I currently focus on helping businesses build cross-platform web and mobile applications, leveraging a single codebase and web technologies to deploy to the app stores, cutting down time and costs.

-I enjoy working with Angular, Ionic, the Google Maps Javascript API, Mapbox, Firebase, PWAs, RxJS, and Typescript.
+I enjoy working with Angular, Ionic, Capacitor, the Google Maps Javascript API, Mapbox, Firebase, PWAs, RxJS, and Typescript.

 When not doing client work, I put time into building and improving [fun projects](/work/)!
 Like [Switchn](https://switchn.net), a platform which enables you to buy airtime for CAMTEL, Orange Cameroon, NEXTTEL, and MTN Cameroon, using your preferred payment method (MTN Mobile Money or Orange Money).